 The methodological quality for the included randomised controlled trials (RCTs) was assessed using the CONSORT statement 53, 54.
 The checklist was divided into domains: title and abstract, introduction, methods, randomization, results, discussion and other information.
 The scores for each domain were summed to obtain the overall score.
 The methodological quality for observational studies was assessed using the Downs and Black scale for observational studies 55.

-Two investigators appraised each RCT and observational study independently.
+Two authors appraised each RCT and observational study independently.
 Assessment was conducted independently and cross-checked.
 The discrepancies were resolved by consensus.
 A CONSORT score from a maximum score of 25 was calculated by analysing each item in the checklist.
 Some of the items in the checklist contain two parts: “a” and “b”.
 Each CONSORT checklist item as a whole was scored as 1 if present in the appraised study or 0.5 if only one part of the item was addressed.
 For observational studies, the quality score was calculated from a maximum score of 28.
 The checklist is divided into different domains: reporting, external validity, internal validity and power.
 The scores for each domain are summed to obtain the overall score.
 The Downs and Black checklist has several domains: reporting, external validity, internal validity and power, containing 27 items.
 Each item was scored 1 if the answer was “yes” and 0 if the answer was “no” or unable to determine (UTD) except for one of the reporting subscales which was scored as 0 or 2.
 The scores were then added for total quality score.
 We adopted the following quality levels based on previous literature: excellent (>20 items), good (13-19) and poor (≤12) for CONSORT 56 and excellent (26-28), good (20-25), fair (15-19) and poor (≤14) for Downs and Black assessment 57-59.

 3 RESULTS